cmsc320/spring2021/project2/README.md

 We want to understand how efficient teams have been historically at spending money and getting wins in return.
 In the case of Moneyball, one would expect that Oakland was not much more efficient than other teams in their spending before 2000, were much more efficient (they made a movie about it after all) between 2000 and 2005, and by then other teams may have caught up.
 Your job in this project is to see how this is reflected in the data we have.

+## Organization of the Project

+Each part of the project is split into two aspects: The _problems_ and the _questions_.
+The _problems_ are to be solved with code.
+This code should be documented and formatted in a manner that makes understanding the code feasible.
+The _questions_ are meant to be answered with prose.
+Notice that each question is worth more than each problem: A hastily written sentence is unlikely to earn full marks.

 ## Part 1: Wrangling

 The data you need to answer these questions is in the Salaries and Teams tables of the database.